meghana-jaladanki/326-final-caffeineoverlow/docs/final.md

 - Worked on documentation section for Authentication/Authorization

 Rinija Raja
-- Worked on client side and sever side for the options page
+- Worked on client side and server side for the options page
 - Worked on client side for the menu page
 - Created and implemented the endpoints
 - Created the postgres database and connected it to the Heroku app